How Spousal Support Is Handled In North Carolina

-A divorce is similar to a business dissolution in this way.
+A divorce is similar to a business dissolution.
 The court considers each party’s financial stability in the division of assets and legal responsibilities.
-In some cases, this means one party will need to continue providing financial support to another when the divorce is final.
+In some cases, this means one party will need to continue providing financial support to another when the divorce is final through spousal support (commonly known as alimony).

 Resolving Conflicts And Obtaining Favorable Results

-Spousal support (commonly known as alimony) is one of the more contentious disputes in divorce proceedings.
+To individuals, marriage is about personal relationships and families.
+Under the law, however, it is about legal responsibilities for assets, debts and child care.
+Spousal support is one of the more contentious disputes in divorce proceedings.
 People either want to reduce the amount they have to pay or they want to collect more.